A look at high-profile police-related deaths of US blacks

-A Minnesota police officer was acquitted of manslaughter Friday in the fatal shooting of Philando Castile, a black motorist who had just informed the officer that he was carrying a gun.
+A former Wisconsin police officer was acquitted of first-degree reckless homicide in the fatal shooting of Sylville Smith, a black man whose death sparked riots in a predominantly African-American neighborhood of Milwaukee.

-St. Anthony police officer Jeronimo Yanez was also cleared of two lesser charges in the July traffic stop in a St. Paul suburb.
-The case garnered immediate attention because Castile's girlfriend streamed the aftermath live on Facebook.

-Yanez testified that Castile was pulling his gun out of his pocket despite his commands not to do so.
-Prosecutors questioned whether Yanez ever saw the gun.
-Castile had a permit for the firearm.
+The shooting happened after a short foot chase on in August 2016, during which Smith first dropped his gun and then retrieved it by the barrel and threw it over a fence.
+He was shot twice by officer Dominique Heaggan-Brown, who is also black, the second bullet hitting Smith in the chest just after he had tossed the gun.

 The case is among several across the United States in recent years that have increased debate about race and policing.
 Here are some other high-profile deaths of blacks during police encounters: